webpack/webpack.js.org/src/content/api/index.md

 The Command Line Interface (CLI) to configure and interact with your build.
 It is especially useful in the case of early prototyping and profiling.
-For the most part, the CLI is simply used to kick off the process using a configuration file and a few flags (e.g. `--env`).
+For the most part, the CLI is used to kick off the process using a configuration file and a few flags (e.g. `--env`).

 [Learn more about the CLI!](/api/cli)